Turtling-Turtle/Ore-Forge/README.md

 * **Ore Observer Mode** - To lock the camera onto a specific ore and observer its stats you can press `F2`.
 To cycle between other ore you can use `W` and `S`.
 To exit Ore Observer mode press `ESC`.

-* **Selecting Items** - To select and item move your mose so that its hovering over the item the `Left-Click` on it, The item should now be highlighted green.
-From here you can move the item by pressing `R`, remove the item by pressing `Z`, {INSERT OTHER ACTIONS HERE}
+* **Selecting Items** - To select and item move your mouse over the item you wish to select then `Left-Click` on it, The item should now be highlighted green.
+From here you can pick up the item by pressing `R`, remove the item by pressing `Z`, {INSERT OTHER ACTIONS HERE}

 * **Placing Items** - To place an item you can either press `Left-Click` or `SPACE`.
 Holding down either of these keys makes it so you don't have to press the button each time you want it to be placed, instead the item will automatically be placed if it's a valid position.
 While in build mode placing an item on top of another already placed item will remove it unless that item was placed during the current build mode session.

 * **Shop and Inventory** - The shop and inventory can be accessed by clicking on their respective buttons/icons or by pressing their hotkeys.
 The inventory can be opened by pressing `F1` or `I`.
 The shop can be opened by pressing `F`.
 To close these menus you can either press their respective hotkey, `ESC` or